glacials/twos.dev/src/cold/apple.md

 forgotten how limited and finicky calendar protocols are at their core—so many things just stop working when you leave Google Calendar.
 Folks send me invitations that don't show, my RSVPs don't make it back to them, and I sometimes don't receive updates to events.
+Even unfurling invited mailing lists into individuals (who can then RSVP individuallly) is specific to Google Calendar.

 I switched my provider back to Google Calendar about 18 months in while continuing to use the Apple Calendar app.
 It's a much better experience while sacrificing virtually nothing in ecosystem benefits.
-I also get to avoid the crappy Apple Calendar web UI for those few times I need my calendar on my gaming computer, and I get the more powerful sharing tools of Google Calendar.
+I also get to avoid the crappy Apple Calendar web UI those few times I need my calendar on Windows, and I get the more powerful sharing / RSVP tools of Google Calendar.

 As for the Apple Calendar iOS and macOS apps, I don't recommend using the Week view.
 Like Google Calendar, Apple Calendar uses a horizontal red bar to